2016 ISA World StandUp Paddle and Paddleboard Championship

 - Secure board storage will be supplied by the Event Organizer at both the Beach and Lake venues.

 - Athletes must supply their own equipment.

 - The ISA and Event Host strongly encourage all teams to research and coordinate necessary shipment of boards as soon as possible

-- Due to the restrictions with airlines, it is very likely that many boards will need to be cargo shipped well in advance of the event.
+- Due to the restrictions with airlines, it is likely that some boards will need to be cargo shipped well in advance of the event.
 For a list of recommended cargo companies, please click here.
 These companies will require basic information such as a full name, address, contact information, number of boards/equipment, as well as the size and weight of the boards/equipment.

-- Each individual Team member should carry a copy of the Official Document during their travels to Managua as well as include a copy with the equipment if it is transported with a cargo company.
+- Each individual Team member should carry a copy of the Official Document during their travels to Fiji as well as include a copy with the equipment if it is transported with a cargo company.

 - The ISA suggests reviewing all details associated with airlines and costs.
 Some useful information can be found on the Surfline Website: http://www.surfline.com/travel/boardbag_charges.cfm?id=15425

 The ISA Contest Director reserves the right to make necessary changes to any course or schedule due to conditions related to the safety of competitors.